Surviving in the wilderness requires strategy, creativity and art of using natural resources.

 Before this weekend’s camping trip, I was in my local outdoors store looking for a decent slingshot, but none were available.

-I know… I’ll try to make a slingshot, a real bushcraft slingshot.
+I know… I’ll try to make a DIY slingshot, a real bushcraft slingshot.

 First things first.
 I needed to find a forked branch.